JadeBetty/JadeBetty/README.md

 - I want to learn more about Web development, and more about backend development.
 - I want to be a full stack developer someday

--
 ### That's it!
-Thank you for your time reading this.